At the St. Joseph Township- Swearingen Memorial Library, you will find big city library services provided with a small town friendliness.

 To register, please click here!

 The library has joined the Illinois Libraries Present (ILP), a statewide collaboration among public libraries offering premier events.
 ILP is funded in part by a grant awarded by the Illinois State Library, a department of the Office of Secretary of State, using funds provided by the U.S. Institute of Museum and Library Services, under the provisions of the Library Services and Technology Act (LSTA).
 ILP is committed to inclusion and accessibility.
 To request accommodations, please email firstname.lastname@example.org.
 The library is excited to be a part of ILP.

 Check back here for more events in 2022 and 2023!

-1. Masks are preferred but not required.
+1. Masks are not required, use your best judgment.

 2. You are limited to 60 minutes or less a day.